FarhanMobashir/twix/README.md

 # Twix

-Twix is a mini web framework in Go, designed to be simple yet powerful.
-It aims to provide an easy-to-use and educational tool for building web applications in Go.
+Twix is a mini router for building GO HTTP servies

 ## Features